-(3) Procedure at meetings
+(4) Procedure at meetings

 - (a) No decision shall be taken at a meeting unless a quorum is present at the time when the decision is taken.
-The quorum is six charity trustees.
+The quorum is four charity trustees or such larger number as the charity trustees may decide from time to time.
 A charity trustee shall not be counted in the quorum present when any decision is made about a matter upon which he or she is not entitled to vote. - (b) Questions arising at a meeting shall be decided by a majority of those eligible to vote. - (c) In the case of an equality of votes, the chair shall have a second or casting vote.